AllenNeuralDynamics/parallax/docs/source/programmersGuide2.rst

    The first step involves detecting contours in the image.
 The contours help to isolate the probe from other irrelevant objects in the frame.

-   - If the contour area is too small (less than a threshold), it is considered noise and removed.
+   - If the contour area is too small (below a threshold), it is considered noise and removed.s
    - This step is done using the `_contour_preprocessing()` method, which detects and cleans up contours based on specific thresholds.

 2. **Hough Line Detection**: